dev-alto/discord-experiments/README.md

 ⚠ Be advised: Currently, all  `/test` prefixed commands interact with the bot's music feature.

-`/test` - Requests a new audio track sourced either from a YouTube or Spotify URL link, or an internal soundboard track.
+`/test` - Requests a new audio track sourced either from a YouT\*be or Spotify URL link, or an internal soundboard track.

 > Input:
 > - [voice-channel] (required) - The voice channel the bot will join.
 Note that this field becomes unused once the bot is already connected somewhere.